RiddhiDamani/Tip-Split-Calculator-App/README.md

 Emulator Devices used for testing:

-Resolution      Details             Emulators Used 1080 x 1920     With Playstore      Nexus 5X
+1) Emulator used: Nexus 5X | Resolution: 1080 x 1920 | Details: With Playstore
-1080 x 2280     With Playstore      Pixel 4
+2) Emulator used: Pixel 4  | Resolution: 1080 x 2280 | Details: With Playstore

 ScreenShots: